Columbia University School of Library Service: Closing

 In the announcement, university provost Jonathan R. Cole said that the school was "valuable but not vital" and that keeping it could "come only at the cost of sacrificing greater priorities."

 Patricia Wilson Berger, the president of the American Library Association, condemned the closure, saying, "I simply cannot accept the rationale" and adding, "I think it's outrageous ... to see an institution of such stature just shut down."

 The university remained in poor financial shape as the library school was disassembled, with eventually Columbia's president Michael I. Sovern stepping down.

 Following the completion of the 1991–92 academic year, the School of Library Service officially closed on June 30, 1992.

 Columbia looked to see if the library school could be moved to another university.
 At one point, there was an agreement, signed in December 1991, to move it to the City University of New York.

 Two programs within the school were moved independently of the fate of it as a whole.

 Belanger's rare books program was moved to the University of Virginia at Charlottesville, where the Rare Books School continues to operate as of 2025.

 The Conservation Education Program was moved to the University of Texas at Austin, where it lasted until 2009.

 In 2002, Columbia University Libraries undertook a project to save and digitize the School of Library Service's old library collection, which was said to be "the strongest historical collection in the world for materials relating to libraries and librarianship."

+In 2006, essential parts of the curriculum were used to launch a new program known as the Master of Science in Information and Knowledge Strategy.
+The foundation of information science is still there, and the program continues to be a pioneer in the use of data and knowledge in organizations as well as hybrid learning.